dbohdan/sqawk/README.md

     cd happypenguin_dump/screenshots
     md5sum * > MD5SUMS
     ls -la > list
-    sqlawk 'select a.a1, b.b5, a.a2 from a inner join b on a.a2 = b.b9 where b.b5 < 10000 order by b.b5' MD5SUMS list
+    sqawk 'select a.a1, b.b5, a.a2 from a inner join b on a.a2 = b.b9 where b.b5 < 10000 order by b.b5' MD5SUMS list

 ### Input files